 - Copyediting of grant proposals, including for English as a Second Language (ESL) speakers

 - Grantsmanship review and editing of major narrative elements (e.g., Project Summary/Specific Aims, Project Description/Research Strategy, and equivalent sections) for individual and multi-investigator proposals

 - New faculty support for those new to applying for funding, or those applying to new funding agencies

 - Grant Checklists, Outlines, Tips and Templates for faculty, postdocs, and graduate students; development of customized templates and other tools to assist in proposal preparation

 - Proposal revision for resubmission (deconstructing and responding to reviewer comments).

 - Workshops for Tufts researchers on topics ranging from grantsmanship, writing, and developing effective proposals, to strategies for finding funding opportunities

-For general requests, please email the ORD at email@example.com.
+For general requests, please email Research Development at email@example.com.